Managing Water Resources

 Total Fresh Water Withdrawn (Fiscal Years 2019–2021)

-The CDP is an international non-profit organization that operates a global disclosure system that seeks to promote greenhouse gas emissions reductions, water resources management and forest conservation.
-The CDP works on behalf of institutional investors around the world to collect and evaluate information on corporate initiatives to address environmental issues.
-In fiscal year 2021, DIC received a score of B in the CDP’s Water Security program.
-Going forward, the Company will continue working to strengthen its water security initiatives and earn a higher evaluation.
+In fiscal year 2022, the DIC Group received a score of B in the CDP’s* Water Security Program.
+Going forward, the Group will continue working to strengthen its water security initiatives and earn a higher evaluation.

 TOPICS